VogtRyan/Pisces/README.md

 ## About Pisces

-Pisces is an open-source, password-based encryption program for Unix (macOS, Linux, OpenBSD, etc.).
-There are three key goals that Pisces meets:

-1. Providing a simple command-line interface for encrypting and decrypting files using password-based encryption;
-2. Ensuring data integrity of encrypted files upon decryption (i.e., Pisces recognizes whether an encrypted file has been modified); and,
-3. Quickly determining (i.e., without attempting to decrypt the entire file) whether an incorrect password has been given to decrypt an encrypted file.
+Pisces is a command-line UNIX utility that encrypts arbitrarily large files using password-based encryption.
+It performs constant-time password verification during decryption, and it verifies the integrity of decrypted files in linear time.

-Pisces also includes Pwgen, a command-line utility for generating cryptographically secure, unbiased random passwords.
+Pisces includes Pwgen, a command-line utility for generating cryptographically secure, unbiased random passwords.

 Pisces is designed to work out of the box, with no dependencies other than basic C compiler tools.